What is the Indoor Air Quality Procedure (IAQP)?

 The Benefits of IAQP:

 Why stick to the VRP for your building’s ventilation design when there’s a better option?
-The new engineered ventilation system design (IAQP) allows recirculation of purified air, drastically reducing the need for outside air.
+The new IAQP allows recirculation of purified air, drastically reducing the need for outside air.
 This reduction brings several benefits:

-• Energy and Cost Savings: Reducing the requirements for outside air lessens the demand on HVAC systems, resulting in decreased energy consumption for heating and cooling, ultimately lowering operational cost and supporting decarbonization and sustainability efforts.
+• Energy and Cost Savings: Reducing the requirements for outside air lessens the demand on HVAC systems.
+This results in decreased energy consumption for heating and cooling, ultimately lowering operational cost and supporting decarbonization and sustainability efforts.

 • Reduced Equipment Requirements: By minimizing outdoor air intake, it becomes possible to downsize various equipment, including chillers, cooling towers, heating systems, and air handlers.
-This leads to cost savings during installation and lowers the requirement for large energy recovery systems or dedicated outdoor air systems.
+Significantly, this leads to cost savings during installation and lowers requirements for energy recovery systems or dedicated outdoor air systems.

-• Enhanced Indoor Air Quality: The IAQP enables strict control over indoor air contaminants through the use of advanced filtration and compliant air cleaning technologies, which leads to acceptable indoor air quality.
+• Enhanced Indoor Air Quality: The IAQP enables strict control over indoor air contaminants through the use of advanced filtration and compliant air cleaning technologies.
+This leads to what ASHRAE deems acceptable indoor air quality.

-• Resilience Against Outdoor Threats: Relying heavily on outside air can expose occupants to elevated levels of pollutants, especially with the growing risk of wildfires and urban pollution.
-IAQP’s focus on contaminant control makes buildings more resilient by reducing the intake of potentially harmful outdoor air, which is crucial for areas experiencing ongoing air quality issues.
+• Resilience Against Outdoor Threats: Relying heavily on outside air can expose occupants to elevated levels of pollutants.
+Specifically, as wildfires and urban pollution risks grow.
+IAQP’s focus on contaminant control makes buildings more resilient by reducing the intake of potentially harmful outdoor air.
+This is crucial for areas experiencing ongoing air quality issues.

 When Will Your State Adopt the IAQP into Building Code?

-Luckily, you don’t have to wait.
-The International Mechanical Code (IMC) allows for the use of both the VRP and the IAQP, the latter of which is described as an “engineered ventilation system design.”
-In addition, the IMC has accepted a change in its next revision to further support the IAQP based on a request from ASHRAE.
+Fortunately, you don’t have to wait.
+The International Mechanical Code (IMC) already permits the IAQP, which is described as an “engineered ventilation system design.”
+In addition, the IMC plans to revise its next revision to support the IAQP further, following a request from ASHRAE.

-Furthermore, the U.S. Green Building Council (USGBC) is developing it’s LEED Version 5 parameters and has recently published it for public review.
-Among the various earnable credits for LEED Certification is the adoption of the Indoor Air Quality Procedure as it is written in ASHRAE Standard 62.1-2022.
+Furthermore, the U.S. Green Building Council (USGBC) recently published it’s LEED Version 5.
+One of the various LEED Certification credits includes adopting the Indoor Air Quality Procedure as it is written in ASHRAE Standard 62.1-2022.
 Similarly, performing indoor air quality testing to the requirements in the same standard also counts towards LEED Certification.

 How Do I Implement the IAQP?

-In addition, the AirBox Analytical Group can also perform the required Indoor Air Quality Verification Testing in accordance with all testing requirements put forth by ASHRAE Standard 62.1-2022.
-AirBox combines data from cutting-edge sensor technology with in-depth lab analysis performed by an accredited third-party lab to ensure a comprehensive and accurate assessment and verification of air quality.
+Additionally, the AirBox Analytical Science Group can perform the required Indoor Air Quality Verification Testing in accordance with all ASHRAE Standard 62.1-2022 testing requirements.
+AirBox combines data from cutting-edge sensor technology with in-depth lab analysis performed by an accredited third-party lab to ensure a comprehensive and accurate verification of indoor air quality.

 Get Started:

 AirBox can assist your design team in implementing the Indoor Air Quality Procedure whether it’s for retrofit or new construction.
 Our team of experts specializes in leveraging the newest ventilation and indoor air quality standards for our clients.
-We offer a comprehensive, turnkey solution for IAQP, providing everything from design assistance and feasibility calculations to solutions and verification testing.
-Analytical Group can also perform Reach out to our team to get started on feasibility calculations and projected ROI.
+Specifically, we offer a comprehensive, turnkey solution for IAQP, providing everything from design assistance and feasibility calculations to solutions and verification testing.
+Reach out to our team to get started on feasibility calculations and projected ROI.

 Related news